mrgrain/deno-cdk-app/README.md

-# CDK with Deno
+# AWS CDK with Deno

-This is an exploration repo to see how CDK can be used with Deno.
+This is an experimental repo to explore how the AWS CDK can be used with Deno.

 ## Getting started